neondatabase/website/content/docs/security/compliance.md

 ## HIPAA

 Neon is not yet HIPAA compliant.
 However, we are actively working towards achieving HIPAA readiness, with a target completion by the end of Q2 2025.
-Once certified, we will be able to support applications that require HIPAA compliance, including those that process Protected Health Information (PHI).
+Once compliant, we will be able to support applications that require HIPAA compliance, including those that process Protected Health Information (PHI).

 ## Questions?